sematext/docs/docs/Logs/logagent/parser.md

 The parser detects log formats based on a pattern library (yaml file) and converts it to a JSON Object:

+- JSON lines are detected, parsed, and scanned for "@timestamp" and "time" fields (logstash and bunyan format)
 - find matching regex in pattern library
 - tag it with the recognized type
 - extract fields using regex
-- if 'autohash' is enabled, sensitive data is replaced with its sha1 hash code
+- if 'autohash' is enabled, sensitive data is replaced with its sha256 hash code (or alternative sha512 hash code by configuration)
 - parse dates and detect date format
   (use 'ts' field for date and time combined)
 - create ISO timestamp in '@timestamp' field
-- transform function to manipulate parsed objects
+- call patterns "transform" function to manipulate parsed objects
 - unmatched lines end up with timestamp and original line in the message field
-- JSON lines are parsed, and scanned for @timestamp and time fields (logstash and bunyan format)
-- default patterns for many applications (see below)
+- Logagent includes default patterns for many applications (see below)
-- Heroku logs

 The default pattern definition file comes with patterns for: